Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - **Gallery** - allows users to view artist's work, find out information about each individual painting (work's title & size of painting).

 - **Contact** - allows users to send email directly to artists.
 Users are encouraged to order personalized piece of art, to provide links and ispirations to help artist understand what users need.

+- **Social Media** links open in new tab and so far only Facebook and Instagram links take user directly to artist's accounts.
+Artist doesn't have Twitter or Skype account as of now, therefore those links take user to generic location of the two applications.

 ## Features Left to Implement